s-schaner/lilbro/README.md

    service name when using `docker-compose`).
 3. Run `docker-compose up --build` to start the stack (API on port 8000, web on port 5173).

+If you access the frontend from a host other than `http://localhost:5173` (for example, a Docker network IP, Codespaces URL, or ngrok tunnel), set the backend `ALLOWED_FRONTEND_ORIGINS` environment variable to a comma-separated list of origins so the API will accept requests from those addresses.
+The default value already includes the local Vite dev server.

 The backend exposes mocked routes for analysis, events, stats, exports, trainer proposals, ingest progress, ScreenSnap annotations, and LLM insights.
 The frontend renders the multi-panel console experience with module guards, error boundaries, and feature flags.